UnturnedDocs/UnturnedDocs/docs/scripting/sdg/unturned/steamplayer/playerid.md

 > This page is incomplete, please help finish it by contributing.

-The ID attached to a Steam player.
+The ID attached to this.

 ```c#
 public SteamPlayerID playerID { get; }